Diary entries

 Rachmaninoff's role: Conductor

-Notes: Satina notes that this was the 1st concert in the season of the Moscow Branch of the Russian Music Society, given in memory of the late composer, A.K.
+Notes: Satina noted that this was the 1st concert in the season of the Moscow Branch of the Russian Music Society, given in memory of the late composer, A.K.
 Lyadov.
-Satina notes that it was the first performance of Lyadov’s Nénie.
+Satina added that it was the first performance of Lyadov’s Nénie.
+Reviews in Russkiye Vedomosti and Utro Russii (both on October 26) indicate that only six of Lyadov's Folk Songs, op.
+58, were performed, without identifying which were omitted.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 22 1914 (Julian calendar)